20 Veneers + 1 Implant

 Eliminate the bulky, fake appearance of existing veneers.
 Create symmetry where none existed before.
 Achieve soft, natural tooth shapes with proper light reflection and texture.
 Replace missing posterior tooth with implant.
 Complete treatment within 8 weeks.

 Beyond the veneer failure, this patient was also missing a back tooth.
-While not visible when smiling, missing teeth create functional problems and allow remaining teeth to shift over time.
-We placed a dental implant at the same appointment as the gum lift surgery, maximizing efficiency by combining procedures that both require healing periods.
+While not visible when smiling, missing teeth create functional problems: remaining teeth shift over time, bite forces distribute unevenly, and opposing teeth can over-erupt into the empty space.
+A dental implant was placed at the same appointment as the gum lift surgery, maximizing efficiency by combining procedures that both require healing periods.
+This strategic approach—addressing multiple issues in coordinated stages—minimized overall treatment time while ensuring each element received proper attention.

-• Softer, more natural tooth shapes replacing blocky profiles
+• Softer, more natural tooth shapes replacing blocky profiles from original work

-• Subtle texture replicating natural enamel characteristics
+• Subtle texture replicating natural enamel surface characteristics

 • Natural variation at incisal edges avoiding artificial uniformity

-• Reduced bulk for harmonious facial proportions
+• Reduced bulk for harmonious proportions relative to lips and facial structure

-• Color and translucency matching natural dentition
+• Color and translucency matching natural tooth optical properties

 “The difference between dental tourism and comprehensive care is the process—not just the final product.”

 The transformation is evident in every photograph.
 Where there was bulk, there is now refined proportion.
 Where there was artificial uniformity, there is now natural variation.
 Where there was asymmetry, there is now balance.
 The teeth no longer announce themselves as dental work—they simply appear as beautiful teeth.
+This is what proper cosmetic dentistry achieves: not the obvious white blocks that immediately identify dental work, but teeth that look like they could have developed naturally.

-Frequently Asked Questions
+Frequently Asked Questions About Veneer Redo and Smile Redesign

 Why do veneers from abroad often look fake?